KuhlTime/KuhlTime/README.md

 Hi, my name is André.
 I am 23yo and I love programming.

-I am an electrical engineer / information technology student at [HSD](https://hs-duesseldorf.de).
+I am an electrical engineering / information technology student at [HSD](https://hs-duesseldorf.de).

 More about me:
 - 🌏 Living in: Langenfeld, Germany 🇩🇪 🇪🇺